GreptimeTeam/docs/docs/en/v0.4/reference/sql/create.md

 | `ENABLE_VIRTUAL_HOST_STYLE` | If you use virtual hosting to address the bucket, set it to "true".                   | Optional     |
 | `SESSION_TOKEN`             | Your temporary credential for connecting the AWS S3 service.                          | Optional     |

+### Time Index Column

+When creating an external table using the `CREATE EXTERNAL TABLE` statement, you are required to use the `TIME INDEX` constraint to specify a time index column.

 ### Examples

 You can create an external table without any columns definitions: